-This is the main technical result of this paper.
+This is the main technical content of this paper.
 In fact, the {\em direction} of travel of the wave depends in a simple way on the EXIT functions and the area bound by them.
-The extremal values of spatial wave solutions are generally crossing points of the underlying component system.
-One aspect of the analysis involves determining the crossing points that can appear as such an extremal value.
-The solution is is formulated in terms of the following definition.
+The extremal values of spatial wave solutions (the limit values at $\minfty$ and $\pinfty$) are generally crossing points of the underlying component system.
+One important aspect of the analysis involves determining the pairs of crossing points that can appear as such extremal values.
+The answer is formulated in terms of the following definition.

 \begin{definition}[Component Potential Functions] For any pair $(\hf,\hg) \in \exitfns^2$ and point $(u,v) \in [0,1]^2,$ we define

 \end{definition}

 {\em Discussion:} The functional $\altPhi$ serves as a potential function for the scalar system.
 Assuming continuity of $\hfinv$ at $v$ and continuity of $\hginv$ at $u$ we have $\nabla \altPhi(\hf,\hg; u,v) = (\hginv(u)-v,\hfinv(v)-u).$ Thus, under some regularity conditions a crossing point $(\xg,\xf)$ is a stationary point of $\altPhi.$ i.e., $ \nabla \altPhi(\hf,\hg; u,v) =0$ for $(u,v)\in \cross(\hf,\hg).$